Signup/Sign In

 switch The switch creates various statement blocks and executes only on block depending on the condition or the case.

-try/catch It creates a block for error handling of the statements.
+try/catch It is used to create a block for error handling of the statements.

 About the author: